VictorGunderson/Final-Grade-Calculator-/README.md

 (VIDEO)

 ## Contact
-Here is how you can reach me: LINKEDIN
+Here is how you can reach me: [LinkedIn](https://www.linkedin.com/in/victor-gunderson-1a47aa3aa/)